glarmer/MONK-E_Original/README.md

 # Hoobabot Remastered
-A discord bot initially made for me, and my social circle, but with a lot of feature creep.
-Developed in Java 14.
+A general use discord bot

 **Features:**
 - Can tell you what bin week it is in Swansea
 - Reminds you to do the bins
 - Image search from both google and bing
-- Video search from youtube
+- Video search from YouTube
 - Polls!
 - Quotes from an API
 - Can access a database of monkey stickers, and the users can name, describe and view said monkeys